AparicioJohan/flexFitR/README.md

 ## Features

-- Parameter Estimation: Utilizes `optimx` and derivative-free algorithms to solve and estimate parameters for a given function.
+- Parameter Estimation: Utilizes `{optimx}` and derivative-free algorithms to solve and estimate parameters for a given function.
-- Parallelization: Implements parallel processing using the `future` package, enabling efficient fitting of hundreds of curves simultaneously.
+- Parallelization: Implements parallel processing using the `{future}` package, enabling efficient fitting of hundreds of curves simultaneously.
 - Visualization Tools: Provides a variety of plots to visualize model